marcos-mansur/marcos-mansur/README.md

 - [Titanic survival prediction model](https://github.com/marcos-mansur/Kaggle_Titanic) - Machine Learning model to predict survivability of Titanic passangers

-- [Web Scrapping learning projects](https://github.com/marcos-mansur/WebScrappingProjects) - a robot to download book covers from https://inventwithpython.com/ and another that plays simple instructions and record the board of each play in 2048
+- [Web Scrapping learning projects](https://github.com/marcos-mansur/WebScrappingProjects) - a robot to download book covers from https://inventwithpython.com/ and another that plays simple instructions and record the board of each play in 2048 with selenium